vladus2000/spideroakone/README.md

-# spideroakone
+# spideroakone-alpine

-After creating, run a new bash session and run:
+After creating, run a new ash session and run:
 /spider --setup=-

 You might want the following volumes mounted: